YuukanOO/uniformcss.com/docs/introduction/cheatsheet.md

 ## Sizing Chart

-Use the following chart as a reference for sizes.
+Use the following chart as a reference for size relatied properties.

 <div class="grid grid-cols-1 gap-24">
   <div>